 Alt 2: TDRA table is extended such that each row indicates up to [8] multiple PUSCHs (that can be non-continuous in time-domain).
 Each PUSCH has a separate SLIV and mapping type.
 The number of scheduled PUSCHs is signalled by the number of indicated valid SLIVs in the row of the TDRA table signalled in DCI.

-Supported by Qualcomm, Futurewei, NTT DOCOMO, Nokia, Ericsson, Apple, Fujitsu, Sony, Lenovo
+Supported by Qualcomm, Futurewei, NTT DOCOMO, Nokia, Ericsson, Apple, Fujitsu, Sony, Lenovo, Charter, Spreadtrum, CATT

 Objected by Xiaomi